Hijab

-Terminology / Usage
+Terminology and influences

-The Arabic word hijab (حجاب) (lit. 'curtain, cloth barrier') is the verbal noun originating from the verb ﺣَﺠَﺐَ (hajaba), from the triliteral root ح ج ب (H-J-B), which forms a large class of words mostly relating to concepts of hide, conceal, block.
+The Arabic word hijab (حجاب) (lit. 'curtain, cloth barrier') is the verbal noun originating from the verb ﺣَﺠَﺐَ (hajaba), from the triliteral root ح ج ب (H-J-B), which forms a large class of words mostly relating to concepts of hiding, concealing, or blocking.
 The term ALA-LC was originally used to denote a partition and was sometimes later used for Islamic rules of modesty.
 While one usage in the Quran refers to the curtain separating Muhammad's wives from visitors, other usages refers to a metaphysical barrier separating man or the world from God.

 The Quran does not use the word hijab for women's clothing, but uses other terms such as jilbab (as an outer garment recommendation) and khimar (for discussions see below) in various contexts.
 The word in Turkish expresses an emotional state, shame, that is not related to clothing.